heinwessels/Factorio-FluidicPower/faq.md

 ## My generators run full speed while they shouldn't?

 If you're using `transformers` then it will definitely run full speed for a while to fill up the buffers inside the transformer.
 Each power pole also has a tiny buffer that needs to fill up.
-Don't worry, the power isn't disappearing, it's just stored.
+Don't worry, the power isn't disappearing, it's just stored, similar to how items are stored on a belt.

-If you're transforming your power into `gigajoules` using two `step-up transformers` in series then your powerplant will take a while to fill up the buffers in the transformers.
-Remember, each unit of `gigajoule` fluid in the transformer buffer is equivalent to 200 vanilla accumulators, and a transformer can easily buffer up to 100.
+If you're transforming your power into `100MJ` units using two `step-up transformers` in series then your powerplant will take a while to fill up the buffers in the transformers.
+Remember, each unit of `100MJ` fluid in the transformer buffer is equivalent to 20 vanilla accumulators.
 Don't step up the power so high unless you have the means to supply it.

 ---